dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ```

 :::warning
-Because this proposal requires passing Wasm which is unwieldly to copy/paste into the commandline as binary.
-It is recommended that developers use the specially-made [`make-upgrade-canister-proposal`](https://github.com/dfinity/quill/blob/master/docs/cli-reference/sns/quill-sns-make-upgrade-canister-proposal.md) command in `quill sns`.
+Because this proposal requires passing wasm, which is unwieldy to copy/paste into the command line as binary, it is recommended that developers use the specially-made [`make-upgrade-canister-proposal`](https://github.com/dfinity/quill/blob/master/docs/cli-reference/sns/quill-sns-make-upgrade-canister-proposal.md) command in `quill sns`.

 ```bash